-Electronics other than cell phones will be allowed per staff's discretion.
+Electronics and earbuds (wireless earphones) will not be allowed for classroom use and wear.
+Other electronic devices will be allowed per staff's discretion.
 Some examples, but not limited to, Apple or Smart watches, iPods, iPads, etc. Appropriate use of electronic devices are allowed during lunch, before or after school.
 Use during unauthorized times (determined by staff discretion) will result in the device being confiscated and held until the end of the day.
 Upon the second offense, the parent must come into the office to reclaim the device.